Magenta: In business

 The German telecommunications company Deutsche Telekom uses a magenta logo.
 It has sought to prevent use of any similar color by other businesses, even those in unrelated fields, such as the insurance company Lemonade.

 In public transport

 Magenta was the English name of Tokyo's Oedo subway line color.
 It was later changed to ruby.

 It is also the color of the Metropolitan line of the London Underground.

 In transportation

 In aircraft autopilot systems, the path that pilot or plane should follow to its destination is usually indicated in cockpit displays using the color magenta.

 In numismatics

 The Reserve Bank of India (RBI) issued a Magenta colored banknote of ₹2000 denomination on 8 November 2016 under Mahatma Gandhi New Series.
-This is the highest currency note printed by RBI that is in active circulation in India.
+This was one of the highest currency note printed by RBI in India but is now discontinued.